 2 Requirements for crack growth and critical crack size analysis are specified in clause 7.
 A significant amount of test data can be necessary to validate or complement the analysis results in order to limit the risk of damage to flight hardware.
 Advanced non-linear fracture analysis methodology is normally applied to accurately predict the behaviour of cracks under proof loading, except for e.g. thick-walled items with part-through cracks where the minimum remaining ligament (material thickness ahead of crack tip) is greater than 2,5 (K1c/ y)2.
 A crack screening proof test of thin-walled items is generally not recommended because of the increased risk of damage due to stable crack growth during the proof test.

-Table 10-1: Initial crack size summary, standard NDI
+Table 10-1:<<deleted (moved to ECSS-Q-ST-70-15)>>